nuuuwan/news_lk3_data/README.md

 The Business World International Awards ceremony, organised by the Business World International Organisation (BWIO), was recently held at the Taj Samudra Hotel in Colombo.
 The event was graced by the presence of Speaker of Parliament Mahinda Yapa Abeywardena, along with numerous other distinguished guests, including politicians, foreign diplomats, and senior government officials.

-HNBA and HNBGI celebrate partnership with HNB at Golden Awards 2024

 ...

 [Data](articles/a2371d5c.json)